psirusteam/samplesize4surveys/README.md

 ```

 ## Author
 This package is maintained by Andrés Gutiérrez.
-Current version includes contributions from Natalia Arteaga.

 ### Support or Contact
 Having trouble with `samplesize4surveys`?
 Check out the [documentation](http://cran.r-project.org/web/packages/samplesize4surveys/samplesize4surveys.pdf) or [contact support](https://github.com/psirusteam).
 Comments, amends, and critics are very welcome.
 This is the [CRAN site](http://cran.r-project.org/web/packages/samplesize4surveys/samplesize4surveys.pdf) of the last stable version of the package.